OctopusSamples/NDCDevOpsWorkshop/README.md

 All of the below will be carried out by Class led Instructions.

 * Turn on auto-shutdown on Azure VM's to save cost
-* Get Web Apps IP addresses in Properties, and add this and IP from Windows Service Server to be allowed to connect to Port 1433 on the SQL Server.
+* Get Web Apps IP addresses in Properties, and add this and IP from Windows Service Server to be allowed to connect to port 1433 on the SQL Server.
 * Turn on Windows & SQL Authentication on SQL Server.
-* Allow RDP on SQL Server to just the Bastion Box, and connect in to SQL Server.
+* Allow RDP on SQL Server to just the Bastion Box, and connect into SQL Server.
 * Install [Tentacles](https://octopus.com/downloads) on Bastion box and Windows Services Server and add to Octopus Cloud
 * Add Environments Development, Test & Production to Octopus Cloud.
 * Add Infrastructure to Octopus Cloud Instance